Can Sciatica be treated with Chiropractic treatment?

 Chiropractic treatment looks to reduce stress at the disc by restoring movement to facet joints located at the back of the spine.
-This reduces stress at the disc and restores movement to the face joints at the back of the spine.
+This reduces stress at the disc and restores movement to the facet joints at the back of the spine.
 Chiropractic manipulation helps the muscles to start working properly again to support and protect your spine.

-In a study by McMorland in 2010, it was determined that 60% candidates who were due a micro discectomy of a disc prolapse got better without the need for surgery after partaking in a trial of Chiropractic spinal manipulative treatment.
+In a study by McMorland in 2010, it was determined that 60% candidates who were due a micro discectomy of a disc prolapse got better without the need for surgery after partaking in a trial of chiropractic spinal manipulative treatment.

 It is possible to treat sciatica (mechanical) through chiropractic care and rehabilitation.
 Severe cases require emergency surgery which prevents nerve damage and eases the pain associated with the condition.
 It is best to look after your spine and prevent spinal nerve damage.
-If you feel as if you may have sciatica visit us, Back In Form the Chiropractor clinic, in Parkstone or call us on 01202 733355.
+If you feel as if you may have sciatica visit us, Back In Form the chiropractor clinic, in Parkstone or call us on 01202 733355.

 What is Sciatica?